KanamiKobayashi/Janken-Game/README.md

 # Janken-game
-It's a simple Rock, Paper, Scissors game!
+It's a simple Rock, Paper, Scissors game.

 You can change languages with clicking on the right top flag.